Peaches for Monsieur le Curé: Themes

-Once more, as in Chocolat, Harris uses food as a metaphor both for tolerance and acceptance.
+As in Chocolat, Harris uses food as a metaphor both for tolerance and acceptance.
 It also serves as a means of entering another culture on a very basic level.
 In Harris' books, a gift of food is often an expression of affection, and Vianne's cooking (and her chocolates) serve as a means of breaking down inhibitions and inviting confidences.

-In an interview with the New Zealand Herald, she says: "It's like the first elementary contact.
+In an interview with the New Zealand Herald, she said: "It's like the first elementary contact.
 It doesn't necessarily offer a vast amount of understanding, but it's the first contact with a culture because it's something that everybody can understand.
 It's not like a language that you have to learn or a culture that you have to buy into.
 It's a simple way of offering or accepting hospitality.
 It's the first few stumbling phrases in something that will later become a dialogue."

 Reception

 The novel was largely well-received, with Kirkus Reviews commenting on the depictions of cooking and "indolent pace" of the novel as well as its "breathtaking finish."
-Red Magazine called it: "wide-ranging, powerful and very readable,"while Publishers Weekly called it a "sensitively told tale."
+Red Magazine called it "wide-ranging, powerful and very readable," while Publishers Weekly called it a "sensitively told tale."